isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 Name the Variable 'JAVA_HOME' and add the path to your JDK 22+ as the value\
 ![alt tag](./guide/Variable_Value.png)

-### Installation of the HAnS-LSP plugin:
+### HAnS-LSP plugin installation:

 - Open Viusual studio Code -> Extensions (ctrl shift x) -> three points (Views and more actions)"

   ![alt tag](./guide/VsCODE-install.png)

-- Choose the path to the VSIX file of the plugin after unzipping the downloaded Userstudy.zip.
+- Choose the VSIX file to install.
+The VSIX file could be found in the unzipped Userstudy file.

+- a prompt will popup after installing the file. please press on restart tool for the extension to work.

 ### Visual Studio auto-save

--auto save would save tthe effort of pressing save after every change :)
+-auto save would spare you the effort of pressing save after every change (genius).
+Saving after every step is necessary for the tool to work properly.

 ![alt tag](./guide/auto-save.png)

 ### How to disable the extension

+During the Task, you will be asked to disable the extension. if so, this is how to do it:

 1. To temporarily disable the HAnS-LSP extension -> go to extensions -> search for HAnS-LSP -> click the gear button at the right of an extension entry.